Q: What is chocolate?

 A: Chocolate is a mixture of cocoa paste, cocoa butter, and sugar.
 The cocoa paste and butter come from the seeds of the fruit of the cacao tree (Theobroma cacao), a native of Central and South America, which is cultivated around the equator.
 To make chocolate, first the cacao seeds -- with centers more than 50% cocoa butter -- are fermented, roasted, and ground into a paste.
 Then other ingredients are added, which vary by manufacturer.
 Nearly 400 beans are required to make a pound of chocolate liquor --, the semiliquid mass produced by grinding the beans.
 Chocolate liquor, which of course is nonalcoholic, is the basis for all chocolate and cocoa products.

 Q: Where did the word chocolate come from?
-Who first had the idea
+Who first had the idea of eating chocolate?

 A: The origins of the word chocolate may come from either the Mayan cacao or the Nahuatl (Aztec) chocolatl.
 Spanish explorers brought it to Europe as a drink made of powdered beans, similar to cocoa but not sweetened.
 As cacao beans became more widely available, people began to experiment with different ways of using them.
 An English confectioner, Joseph Storrs Fry, made the first eating chocolate in 1849.

 Q: What's the difference between milk chocolate and dark chocolate?